babashka/nbb/doc/dev.md

 ## Features

-`nbb` can optionally bundle additional Clojure(Script) libraries as features.
-These can be specified with `$NBB_FEATURES` to compilation tasks e.g. `NBB_FEATURES=datascript,datascript-transit bb release`.
-The following features are provided:
+`nbb` optionally bundles additional Clojure(Script) libraries as features.
+Features are designed to be kept isolated from nbb's core and are enabled with an optional `$NBB_FEATURES` variable. `$NBB_FEATURES` is used by compilation tasks e.g. `NBB_FEATURES=datascript,datascript-transit bb release`.
+The following features are available:

 * [datascript](https://github.com/tonsky/datascript)
 * [datascript-transit](https://github.com/tonsky/datascript-transit)